hauleth/blog/content/post/who-watches-watchmen-i.md

   employee, (in)famous Lennart Poettering, and later was adopted by almost all major Linux distributions which spawned some heated discussion about it

-In this article I will focus on systemd and it's approach to "new-style system daemons".
+In this article I will focus on systemd, and its approach to "new-style system daemons".

 ---